pablobender/dotfiles/doc/vim/enhancements.md

 * autotag - automatically creates tags for fast sourcecode browsing. use `,f` over a symbol name to go to its definition
 * matchit - helps with matching brackets, improves other plugins
 * AnsiEsc - inteprets ansi color codes inside log files. great for looking at Rails logs
-* solarized - a color scheme scientifically calibrated for awesomeness (including skwp mods for ShowMarks)
 * Lightline - Improved status bar.
 Requires patched fonts (installed from fonts/ directory)